e455a81e-d3ba-41a2-bc6d-7aafb1d9a5cd/Descript.io/README.md

 Descript.io consists of four projects:

+### Descriptio

+This project acts as a meta-package which references the other Descript.io packages.
+Additionally, it provides an easy-to-use API surface.

 ### Descriptio.Core

-This package contains the structure of the abstract syntax tree.
+This project contains the structure of the abstract syntax tree.

 ### Descriptio.Parser

-This package contains the markdown lexer and parser components.
+This project contains the markdown lexer and parser components.
 It is written entirely in F# and uses many syntactic advantages compared to a parser written in C#.

 ### Descriptio.Transform

-This package contains the formatters for HTML, LaTex, XML and JSON.
+This project contains the formatters for HTML, LaTex, XML and JSON.

 ## Usage